राम

 द्वैताची झाडणी गुरुविण ज्ञान | तया कैंचें कीर्तन घडेल नामीं || ३ ||

 Dnyaneshwar reaches for a broom.
 That is the word he chooses for the removal of duality: jhadani, sweeping.
 Not analysis.
 Not philosophical refutation.
 Sweeping.
 He treats duality not as a concept to be argued away but as dust on the floor.
-And just as you sweep a floor every day because the dust returns every day, the sweeping of duality is not a one-time event.
+And just as you sweep a floor every day because the dust returns every day, the sweeping of duality is no one-time event.
 It is a daily, unglamorous, householder's practice.
 But the verse pivots.
 The sweeping requires an instrument beyond your own intellect.
 Without a guru, without someone who has swept before you and can see the dust in corners you cannot see, the knowledge remains incomplete and the kirtan of the Name will never truly happen.

 If you do not have a guru in the formal sense, do not take that as another barrier.
 Ask yourself instead: what is sweeping me?
 What is clearing the dust from the corners of my self-deception?
 A sentence in a book that stopped you cold.
 A moment of suffering that cracked your certainty open.
 The face of your child, looking at you with such trust that you forgot to be the person you think you are.
 That sweeping force, wherever you find it, is doing the guru's work.
 And when the room is clean enough, the kirtan will happen on its own.
 Drop a Name into a clear space and the whole space sings.